 I was somewhat hoping that this might be the holy grail of folding hairbrushes, given the Wet Brush brand’s cult following.
-But with 3.5 stars on Amazon I guess I’m not the only one who doesn’t see the appeal.
+But after reading through other online reviews, I guess I’m not the only one who doesn’t see the appeal.

 Another disappointing feature was the brush handle.
 It’s nice that it has a mirror but the shape is hard to grip.
 Especially as it might get wet (again this is the WET brush) which would make it slippery as it is completely smooth.
 And using a mirror as a handle is a great way to smudge it up with fingerprints.

 Another problematic feature is the button that pops the bristles out.
 With most folding brushes you have access to the entire back of the brush head to push the bristles forward.
 The Wet Brush features a button on the back of the brush that is very hard to press.
 I found it impossible to do with one thumb but was able to do so slowly with two.
 I feel like this could be particularly difficult for kids, people with arthritis, elderly people, and anyone who hasn’t spent countless hours playing video games to exercise their thumbs.